deepinv/deepinv/docs/source/contributing.rst

   .. _<your name>: https://github.com/<your GitHub username>

 You can then add a line to the appropriate category under the **Current** section, describing your contribution in a concise way.
-This lins should follow the format:
+This line should follow the format:

 .. code-block:: rest